alphonse-lin/alphonse.github.io/devel/chem370/syllabus.md

 <!-- The Mathematics Tutoring Center (MTC) in Stillwell 455 provides drop-in tutoring for math courses and math-related content across the curriculum.
 Tutoring is available on a drop-in basis, MTWR 9:00am-9:00pm and Friday 9:00am-5:00pm.
 For more information, please visit [mtc.wcu.edu](http://mtc.wcu.edu/) or call 828–227–3830. -->

-**Academic Calendar:** The University academic calendar can be found at [here](http://www.wcu.edu/learn/academic-calendar.aspx).
+**Academic Calendar:** The University academic calendar can be found at [wcu.edu/learn/academic-calendar.aspx](http://www.wcu.edu/learn/academic-calendar.aspx).
 It includes dates for all breaks, University closures, final exams, etc.

-**Final Exam:** The University final exam schedule can be found on the [Registrar's webpage](http://www.wcu.edu/learn/academic-services/registrars-office/).
+**Final Exam:** The University final exam schedule can be found on the [wcu.edu/learn/academic-services/registrars-office/](http://www.wcu.edu/learn/academic-services/registrars-office/).

 ## Syllabus Updates